silverorange/Silverorange_Autoloader/README.md

 Silverorange_Autoloader
 =======================
 Autoloader for the silverorange package format.
-Silverorange packages use a different filename scheme than PSR-0 or PSR-4.
-This autoloader lets files be added dynamically during development while using our specific directory layout.
+Silverorange packages use a different file layout than either PSR-0 or PSR-4.
+This autoloader lets files be added dynamically during development while using custom file layout.

 Usage
 -----